ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 <img src ="../images/Allison_high_fidelity_task_1.png" width="600px">

-I chose the bar chart with a radio button as the final high-fidelity design because it is the most accurate and  interpretable visualization for this task.
-- The bar chart uses position along a common scale (length) to represent magnitude, which is the most effective way to compare numerical values.
-This is the better option over area, which more challenging to compare.
-- There is no reliance on colour, which enhances the separability of the encodings (different colours vs. different bar lengths)
-- there is little to no information loss since all 16 genres can be displays simultaneously and space effectively using the bar chart.
-- The radio button interaction allows users to switch between age groups, reducing the amount of data at presented at once.

 **Compute derived value: What is the average age associated with each favourite genre?**

 <img src ="../images/Allison_low_fidelity_task_2.png" width="600px">